Current

 • Week 4: Arrow-Debreu financial markets (cont); introduction to modern portfolio theory [handout 1, handout 2]

 • Week 5: Introduction to modern portfolio theory (cont).
-Revisions for the midterm [handout 1]
+Revisions for the midterm [handout1; computer codes]

 • Mock midterms and exams: mock midterm1_2; mock midterm1_1